TheStanfordDaily/archives-scripts/cloudsearch/README.md

 ## Files

 ### `cloudsearch-test.py`
-A test file to get myself acquainted with the CloudSearch SDK
+A test file to get myself acquainted with the CloudSearch SDK.
+This file shows how to use SDK to
+1. create a domain
+2. get domain status
+3. configure and show access policies for domain
+4. configure and show index fields in domain
+5. force domain to index documents
+6. define a suggester

+Note: you can do many other things, like update scaling parameters with the cloudsearch SDK.
+Checkout the boto3 docs (linked in [resources](#resources)).

 ### `cloudsearchdomain-test.py`
 A test file to get myself acquainted with the CloudSearchDomain SDK